 Replace a discharged battery with one of the same type; another type may explode or ignite.
-Follow the instructions contained in the User Guide to replace the battery.
+Follow the instructions contained in section 3 of this document to replace the battery.
 Dispose of a discharged battery promptly and in accordance with the battery manufacturer's recommended instructions.
 Do not recharge, disassemble or incinerate the discharged battery.
-Keep away from children.
+Keep discharged batteries away from children.